Base Collaborative Care Model Training

-This training was co-developed by the Michigan Center for Clinical Systems Improvement (Mi-CCSI), Michigan Institute for Care Management and Transformation (MICMT), and Michigan Collaborative Care Implementation Support Team (MCCIST).
+This training was co-developed by the Michigan Center for Clinical Systems Improvement (Mi-CCSI), Michigan Collaborative Care Implementation Support Team (MCCIST), and Michigan Institute for Care Management Transformation (MICMT).
 Mi-CCSI ensures trainers are well versed in the concepts and have extensive experience to offer insight and application of the skills, tools, and information covered.

 Mi-CCSI and MCCIST have been contracted by Blue Cross Blue Shield of Michigan as training entities for this project.

-These trainings are open only to practices and their physician organizations (PO) participating in the BCBSM CoCM program and assigned to Mi-CCSI as their designated training partner.
+These trainings are open only to practices and their physician organizations (PO) participating in the BCBSM CoCM program.

 DATES, TIMES & REGISTRATION